threefoldtech/grid_deployment/grid-snapshots/readme.md

 list = false
 ```

-Start and enable via systemd:
+Start and enable the service with systemd:

 ```sh
 systemctl start rsync